 Huzzah!
 Here is finally a book that has improved on reading it as an adult.
 I remember reading this in 6th grade and being so disappointed in the story.
 I missed the point completely.
 Some things are scarier for adults then they are for children.

-'The Trespassers' is about siblings Neely and Grub who live in a then-contemporary Northern California town.
-Faced with a summer of minding her little brother, Neely is thrilled when they accidentally discover a way into Halcyon House, a mansion abandoned for decades.
+'The Trespassers' is about siblings Neely and Grub, who live in a then-contemporary Northern California town.
+Faced with a summer of minding her little brother, Neely is thrilled when they instead accidentally discover a way into Halcyon House, a mansion abandoned for decades.
 Exploring, they discover a playroom filled with antique toys.
 Unexpectedly, the owners return to the house and Neely befriends their son, Curtis.
-Rumors of a curse on the house and hauntings resurrect themselves as the children get to know one another.
+Rumors of a curse on the house and of it being haunted resurrect themselves as the children get to know one another.

 Snyder creates one of her best villains in this novel.
-As a young reader I should have realized that what made 'The Headless Cupid' was in how human the paranormal events of the book turned out to be.
-Could we please put more funding into dealing with mental illness?
+As a young reader I should have realized that what made 'The Headless Cupid' so effective, was in how human the paranormal events of the book turned out to be.
+Back to 'The Trespassers': Could we please put more funding into dealing with mental illness?
 Thanks.